utep-cs-systems-courses/f24-corg-project-zero-alozano23/README.md

  - able to use make & understand and modify Makefiles
  - abile to understand and modify simple programs written in C

+PLEASE LOOK AT THE OTHER BRANCH.
+I CANNOT MERGE THE BRANCHES DUE TO LACK OF PERMISSION. thank you...Also there is a gcc version of the Makefile